Introduction: Convert Plastic into Bricks

 The manufacturing of eco-bricks is confined to areas usually where the plastic waste accumulation is seen to be rising and where enough funds are not allocated for pickup facilities for trash.

-In the truest sense, it has become evident that only when such innovative ways are put to use, that shall secure the health of our planet.
+In the truest sense, it has become evident that only when such innovative ways are put to use, shall secure the health of our planet.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.